Guide to China’s Social Security System | Who Pays What?

 - Access to in-depth HR expertise to handle HR issues

-- Leveraging relationship with broad network of government departments
+- Leveraging relationship with a broad network of government departments

 - More information about tax and social security contributions for your employees in China